Leaf it to me. A Learn about Trees facts hunt

 5. How does a tree grow?

-Use the diagram and the info to answer these questions
+Use the diagram and this information to answer these questions

 a.
 The outer most layer on a tree is called